 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Blackboard.

 Mode of instruction

 The course consists of 7 seminar sessions and self-study.

-The Blackboard page will be open one week before the start of the course at the latest.
+The Blackboard page will be open one week before the start of the course.